• Main Menu

 Prof. Marvin Reid

-Prof Reid is a consultant with the Office of the Deputy Principal, University of the West Indies (UWI) with special responsibility for the Global Health Portfolio.
-As a Family Physician as well as Professor of Community Medicine and Human Nutrition, he teaches clinical nutrition, research methods, Family Medicine at the undergraduate and postgraduate levels, and has supervised several doctoral students to completion.
+Prof Reid is the Principal Director, Office of Research, Innovation & Partnership, University of the West Indies (UWI) with special responsibility for the Global Health Portfolio.
+As a Family Physician as well as Professor of Community Medicine and Human Nutrition, he teaches Clinical Nutrition, research methods, Family Medicine at the undergraduate and postgraduate levels, and has supervised several doctoral students to completion.
 An accomplished researcher, Prof Reid’s research spans public health, metabolism, and clinical trials.
 He has co-authored over 150 peer-reviewed articles (ORCID https://orcid.org/0000-0003-4005-9384), several book chapters and Co-chairs the Essential National Research Committee of the Ministry of Health and Wellness, Jamaica, which oversees the health research agenda of Jamaica.

 • Back to top